Frequently Asked Questions About Health Insurance

 What's the difference between private health insurance and ACA marketplace plans?

-Private health insurance plans, like PPOs from Florida Blue or United Healthcare, are purchased outside the ACA marketplace.
+Private health insurance plans, like PPOs from top-rated national carriers, are purchased outside the ACA marketplace.
 They often offer broader provider networks, nationwide coverage, and more plan flexibility.
 ACA marketplace plans may include premium subsidies based on income, but can have narrower networks limited to your zip code.
 An independent agent can compare both options to find the best fit for your situation.

 How much does health insurance cost in Brevard County, Florida?

 Health insurance costs in Brevard County vary based on age, coverage level, and plan type.
 Individual private PPO plans can start in the low hundreds per month, while family coverage ranges higher.
 ACA marketplace plans may be lower with subsidies.
-Scott Howell provides free plan comparisons across multiple carriers to find the most competitive rate for your specific situation.
+I provide free plan comparisons across multiple carriers to find the most competitive rate for your specific situation.

 What happens if I don't have health insurance and something catastrophic happens?